Welcome to Options 2022

 Despite our best efforts, we cannot offer an infinite combination of subjects.
-Sometimes, pupils’ option choices will clash and we will have to ask them to study their reserve instead.
-With this thought in mind, we advise pupils to put as much thought into their reserve choice as they do into their other 4.
+Sometimes, pupils’ option choices will clash and we will have to ask them to study their other option preference instead.
+With this thought in mind, we advise pupils to put as much thought into all their preferences and only select options they wish to study.

 - What if pupils change their mind?